 Christopher Melton was appointed as a director of the Company upon consummation of the Merger on November 4, 2011.
-Mr. Melton serves on several public and private boards, including Jupiter Wellness Inc. Mr. Melton is a licensed real estate salesperson in the State of South Carolina and serves as a specialist Land Advisor with SVN Commercial Real Estate.
-Mr. Melton was a Portfolio Manager for Kingdon Capital Management ("Kingdon") in New York City, where he ran an \$800 million book in media, telecom and Japanese investment.
+Mr. Melton is a licensed real estate salesperson in the State of South Carolina and until June 2019 was a principal of Callegro Investments, LLC, a specialist land investor investing in the southeastern U.S., which he founded 2012.
+Since June 2019 he has served as a specialist Land Advisor with SVN.
+Mr. Melton also serves on several public and private boards, including Jupiter Wellness, Inc. since August 2019 and has served since February 2018 as chief investment officer and analyst at TNT Capital Advisors, a capital advisory firm based in Florida.
+He also served as a sales agent as MSK Commercial Services, a commercial real estate company, from February 2018 to June 2019.
+From 2000 to 2008, Mr. Melton was a Portfolio Manager for Kingdon Capital Management ("Kingdon") in New York City, where he ran an \$800 million book in media, telecom and Japanese investment.
 Mr. Melton opened Kingdon's office in Japan, where he set up a Japanese research company.
 From 1997 to 2000, Mr. Melton served as a Vice President at JPMorgan Investment Management as an equity research analyst, where he helped manage \$500 million in REIT funds under management.
 Mr. Melton was a Senior Real Estate Equity Analyst at RREEF Funds in Chicago from 1995 to 1997.
 RREEF Funds is the real estate investment management business of Deutsche Bank's Asset Management division.
 Mr. Melton earned a Bachelor of Arts in Political Economy of Industrial Societies from the University of California, Berkeley in 1995.
-Mr. Melton earned Certification from MIT Sloan in Cybersecurity for Managers in 2021 and also earned Certification from University of California, Los Angeles's Anderson Director Education Program in 2014.
+Mr. Melton earned Certification from University of California, Los Angeles's Anderson Director Education Program in 2014.